How to steam clean a mattress – and keep it cleaner for longer

 Step 4: Spot-treat stains

-Before you start steam cleaning, pre-treat any stain.
-It's best to do this when the stains occurred, but if you've spotted on now, it's better late than never!
+Before you start steam cleaning, pre-treat any stains.
 Soak up any fresh stains with a dry absorbent cloth, then dab away with cold water and a sponge.
 Avoid using hot water as this can set the stain.

 Step 5: Prepare the steam cleaner

-Experts recommend say handheld are the best steam cleaners to use on a mattress (such as the BISSELL Little Green multi-purpose carpet and upholstery cleaner, on Amazon).
+Experts say handheld are the best steam cleaners to use on a mattress, and recommend the BISSELL Little Green Multi-Purpose Portable Carpet and Upholstery Cleaner available at Amazon.

 Val Oliveira, CEO and owner of Chicago-based cleaning company, Val’s Cleaning Services, explains, 'It’s portable, light-weight and easy to move around, meaning you can use it to clean the entire surface, including the sides.'